zhigang-yao/events/iccm-satellite-24.md

  <p style="text-align:justify;">
-The conference will take place at the <a href="http://www.tsimf.cn/">Tsinghua Sanya International Mathematics Forum (TSIMF)</a> from Jan 8-10, 2025 and Shanghai Institute for Mathematics and Interdisciplinary Sciences (SIMIS), sponsored by SIMIS.
+The conference will take place at the <a href="http://www.tsimf.cn/">Tsinghua Sanya International Mathematics Forum (TSIMF)</a> from Jan 8-10, 2025 and <a href="https://www.simis.cn/">Shanghai Institute for Mathematics and Interdisciplinary Sciences (SIMIS), sponsored by SIMIS.
  </p>

 ## Registration